-The share of investments 2023 6 2024
+The share of investments (which have reached FID) 2023 6 2024

-Aligned with E/S characteristics 90% 81%
+Aligned with E/S characteristics 97% 97%

-Other 10% 19%
+Other 3% 3%

-Investment with with E/S characteristics in the fund make up 81%.
-The remaining share of investments that are not aligned with with E/S characteristics are due to the Fund holding an amount of cash and financial instruments that can be used for cash management and/or hedging purposes
+Investment with with E/S characteristics in the fund make up 97%.
+The remaining share of investments that are not aligned with with E/S characteristics are due to the Fund holding an amount of cash and financial instruments that can be used for cash management and/or hedging purposes.